COSC3020/tsp-held-karp-vijaykodru-1/README.md

 The algorithm explores all subsets of cities, which is $O(2^n)$.
 For each subset, we try all cities as the "last city," which involves $O(n)$ operations.
 Additionally, for each subset, we try all cities as the "next city" to visit, which also takes $O(n)$ work.
 Therefore, the overall time complexity is $O(n^2 * 2^n)$.

 #### **Memory Complexity**:
-The memory complexity is $O(n * 2^n)$, which accounts for the memory required to store the dp table.
-This table stores the minimum distance for every possible subset of cities which is $O(2^n)$ and each "last city" in the subset which is $n$.
-The recursion stack is not needed, so the space complexity is reduced compared to the memoized version.
+The memory complexity is $O(n * 2^n)$, which accounts for the memory required to store the memo.
+This memo stores the minimum distance for every possible subset of cities which is $O(2^n)$ and each "last city" in the subset which is n.
+So the total memory complexity for the code implemented is $O(n * 2^n)$

+I updated my code back to using memoization in a different way than using bit manipulation.

+Key differences from the repository cited:

+instead of having the cache reset, I return the cached value if it exists and continue to iterate.

+I used Array.from to initialize every city with a index

+My key values sorts the remaining cities on every iteration

 https://github.com/COSC3020/tsp-held-karp-ClaytonBrown4741/blob/main/code.js